 5. Eligibility.
-Each Director who is not, and has not been during the immediately preceding twelve (12) month period, an Employee is an Outside Director and is eligible to participate in the Plan.
+Each Director who is not an Employee is an Outside Director and is eligible to participate in the Plan.
 The Board has reserved discretion to determine that one or more Directors will not be eligible for a specified Plan Year or for an indefinite period.

 6. Shares Subject to the Plan.
-Subject to adjustment as provided in Section 13, the maximum number of Shares that may be awarded and delivered under the Plan pursuant to Awards is 200,000 subject to legal availability.
+Subject to adjustment as provided in Section 13, the maximum number of Shares that may be awarded and delivered under the Plan pursuant to Awards is 500,000 subject to legal availability.
 Shares to be issued may be made available from authorized but unissued Shares, Shares held by the Company in its treasury, or Shares purchased by the Company on the open market or otherwise.
 During the term of this Plan, the Company will at all times reserve and keep available the number of Shares that shall be sufficient to satisfy the requirements of this Plan.
 To the extent that any Award under this Plan shall be forfeited, shall expire, or be canceled, in whole or in part, then the number of Shares covered by the Award so forfeited, expired, or canceled may again be awarded pursuant to the provisions of this Plan.

 7. Limitations on Awards.
-Each Outside Director will be eligible to receive Awards of up to 50,000 Options during each Plan Year.
-An Option to acquire two (2) Shares shall be granted on the first day of each Plan Year for every one (1) Share purchased by an Outside Director during the preceding Plan Year.
-Notwithstanding the foregoing sentence, during the first day of the first Plan Year immediately following the day on which an Outside Director first becomes eligible to participate in the Plan, that Director shall receive an Award to acquire two (2) Shares for each Share owned by that Director on the first day of such Plan Year, regardless of the method of acquisition.
+Unless and until the Committee determines otherwise and in addition to any other Option granted to Outside Directors, an Option to acquire two (2) Shares shall be granted to each Outside Director on the first day of each Plan Year for every one (1) Share purchased by such Outside Director during the preceding Plan Year, up to a maximum award of 40,000.
 Purchases shall include, without limitation, purchases on the open market as well as purchases by exercise of Awards granted under this Plan or the 1993 Plan.
 In addition, purchases in the preceding Plan Year shall include exercises of previously granted Awards during the first ten (10) days of the new Plan Year if such Outside Director's Options first become exercisable during that period.
 Awards shall be the sole benefit available to Outside Directors under this Plan.